wr125/name_of_new_project/README.md

 user signup created with Postgres in json.
-Username and password are stored in database when used with postman.
+Username and password are stored in database (encrypted) when used with postman.
+Login accepted for verified users.